devsquad-cockpit/laravel/README.md

 ### Hide user information in the error report

-When running in the web, cockpit will try to retrieve the logged user.
+When running in the web, Cockpit will try to retrieve the logged user.
 All user data, except that which are defined in `$hidden` property on the user model, will be logged on database

-In some cases, you'll need to hide some fields, and you can instruct cockpit to hide the fields that you want.
+In some cases, you'll need to hide some fields, and you can instruct Cockpit to hide the fields that you want.

 ```php
 // CockpitServiceProvider.php